orion-rs/orion/README.md

 cargo test
 ```

+Fuzzing is done using either [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz), with targets in the `fuzz/` folder, or [honggfuzz-rs](https://github.com/rust-fuzz/honggfuzz-rs) in [orion-fuzz](https://github.com/brycx/orion-fuzz).
+The fuzzing targets in orion-fuzz are newer and maintained more.
+See [orion-fuzz](https://github.com/brycx/orion-fuz) on how to start fuzzing with honggfuzz-rs.

-Fuzzing is done using libFuzzer with [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz).
-Fuzzing targets can be run with:
+Fuzzing targets for cargo-fuzz can be run with:
 ```
 cargo +nightly fuzz run -O fuzz_target
 ```